 As the road climbs the hills past Waterville, about 10 minutes out N70 turns eastward.
 It’s the highest point on the Ring of Kerry.

 Watch for a large cutout big enough for the tour buses on the west side of the road.
 It’s a great place to stop since the view along the coastline here is spectacular.
 A bonus is that at times you’ll find an itinerant musician or two there, serenading those who stop.

 Moll’s Gap and Killarney National Park

-When you leave the viewpoint, continue for another half hour to Sneem, a colorful little town.
+When you leave the viewpoint, continue for another half hour on the Ring to Sneem, a colorful little town.
 You might want to stop and walk about a bit, visiting its small shops.
 After Sneem, the road turns northward and leads you towards Moll’s Gap.

-The drive through the Gap to Killarney National Park will take you through hills and valleys that are dramatically beautiful.
+The drive on the Ring through the Gap to Killarney National Park will take you through hills and valleys that are dramatically beautiful.
 They contrast vividly with the softer beauty of the coast.
 Be careful driving since you may find free-range sheep sharing the road with you.

 Be sure to spend some time in Killarney National Park and see Muckross House, a 19th-century Victorian mansion.
 It’s so beautiful it could have been plucked off the cover of some trashy romance novel.

 Tour the house and walk about its gardens and enjoy the vistas of the lake and vast forest all around you.
 Be sure also to visit nearby 15th-century Ross Castle before continuing back into Killarney.